History and Diagnosis

 The answer to this question depends on how you define Peyronie's Disease.

-If you examine how many men over 18 years old had a diagnosis of Peyronie's Disease in their medical record, this rate would be 0.4-0.5%.(1-2) Using a similar database, if you sent a questionnaire to men and asked them if they had a Peyronie's Diagnosis, penile bump or plaque, penile curvature or deformity, or received treatment for Peyronie's Disease, 13% of men would meet this criteria.(2)
+If you examine how many men over 18 years old had a diagnosis of Peyronie's Disease in their medical record, the rate would be 0.4-0.5%.(1-2) Using a similar database, if you sent a questionnaire to men and asked them if they had a Peyronie's Diagnosis, penile bump or plaque, penile curvature or deformity, or received treatment for Peyronie's Disease, 13% of men would meet this criteria.(2)

-Other studies have reported rates ranging from 3.7-8.9% when older men were examined by Andrologists, Urologists, or Urology trainees.(3-5)
+Other studies have reported rates ranging from 3.7-8.9% when older men were examined by andrologists, urologists, or urology trainees.(3-5)

 Specific subpopulations, including those who underwent a prostatectomy or those with diabetes and erectile dysfunction have rates as high as 15.9-20.3%.(6-7)